Strict irreducibility of Markov chains and ergodicity of skew products: Introduction

 \section{Introduction}

 Let $(E,\mathscr{E})$ and $(X,\mathscr{A})$ be measurable spaces.
-Fixing a probability space $(\Omega,\mathscr{C},\nu)$ we shall consider a (measurable) family of transformations $(T_{y})_{y \in E}$ on $X$, which are chosen randomly by a stationary stochastic process $(\xi_{n})_{n=0}^{\infty}$ consisting of random variables $\xi_{n}\colon \Omega \to E$.
-This setting describes an instance of a random dynamical system (RDS).
-Random iterations of transformations play an important role in various areas of ergodic theory and related fields such as hyperbolic dynamics, perturbation theory, group actions or the theory of fractals, see e.\@ g. \cite{Arn98}, \cite{Fur02} or \cite{Kif86}.
+Fixing a probability space $(\Omega,\mathscr{C},\nu)$ we shall consider a (measurable) family of transformations $(T_{y})_{y \in E}$ on $X$, which are chosen randomly by a stationary and ergodic stochastic process $(\xi_{n})_{n=0}^{\infty}$ consisting of random variables $\xi_{n}\colon \Omega \to E$.
+This setting describes an instance of a random dynamical system.
+Systems of the above type play an important role in various areas of ergodic theory and related fields, see e.\@ g. \cite{Arn98}, \cite{Fur02} or \cite{Kif86}.
+A natural object of study in this context are random ergodic theorems, i.\@ e. statements about almost sure (or other types of) convergence of the averages